LEARNAcademy/syllabus/cat-tinder/backend/seeds.md

 ### Seeds

 One of the files that gets created in a new rails application is the `seeds.rb` file.
 It is located in the db directory.
-Seeds is a place to store mock data during development.
-Adding seeds allows us to populate our database with one command rather than manually importing cats one by one through the Rails console.
+The seed file is a place to store mock data during development.
+Adding **seeds** allows us to populate our database with one command rather than manually importing cats one by one through the Rails console.
+It also allows everyone on the development team to have identical data on their individual computers.

 **db/seeds.rb**